This post may contain affiliate links. Please see my disclosure policy.

 I love these drop-style sugar cookies because there’s no dough rolling, cookie cutters, or royal icing required (here’s to a foolproof sugar cookie!).

-Browning half the butter infuses these homemade cookies with the nutty, toasty flavor of brown butter.
-The remaining butter (used in solid state) provides the necessary water content to bring the dough together (no crumbly cookie dough here!).
+As I’ve learned through my recipe tests, browning half the butter infuses these homemade cookies with the nutty, toasty flavor of brown butter.
+The remaining butter (used in solid state) provides the necessary water content to bring the dough together.
+No crumbly cookie dough here!

-The secret ingredient in this recipe is sour cream, which adds tenderness to the cookies and a subtle tang that complements the brown butter flavor.
+And the secret ingredient?
+Sour cream – it adds tenderness to the cookies and a subtle tang that complements the brown butter flavor.
 If you usually find sugar cookies too sweet, you’ll love the balanced flavor of these!

-If you’re looking for cut out sugar cookies, try my brown butter cream cheese sugar cookies!
+Looking for cut out sugar cookies?
+Try my brown butter cream cheese sugar cookies!

 - Bake one cookie sheet at a time.
 Place the cookie sheet on the middle rack in the center of the oven.
 This allows for even circulation of heat and ensures that the cookies don’t overbrown.

 - Cool cookie sheets between batches.
-Be sure to let the baking sheets cool completely between batches – any residual heat can cause cookies to overspread.
+If the pans are still warm, the residual heat can cause cookies to overspread.

 How to Make Brown Butter Sugar Cookies

-Brown butter: Cook 1/2 cup unsalted butter in a saucepan over medium heat until browned.
+Brown 1/2 cup unsalted butter in a saucepan.
 Pour melted brown butter into a bowl and chill for 30 minutes in the refrigerator, until cool to the touch and still mostly liquid.

-Make cookie dough: Beat butter, cooled brown butter, and granulated sugar in the bowl of a stand mixer with paddle attachment until creamy.
+Beat room temperature butter, cooled brown butter, and granulated sugar together on medium speed until creamy.

 Add egg, egg yolk, and vanilla extract to the mixer bowl.
 Beat until combined.